Case Study

 What the analysis finds

 Cinderhaven’s channel economics traced through a five-layer cost waterfall — COGS, trade deductions, compliance fines, operational overhead — across all ten channels: six retailers, three distributors, and DTC.
-The finding: distribution blended at a 90.2% contribution margin versus retail at 81.1%.
-Per dollar allocated, distribution returned roughly $91,000 more than retail.
+Retail channels produced a 50.6% contribution margin after COGS and trade deductions.
+Distribution came in at 45.3% — a 5.3-point gap.
+The conventional assumption that distribution is the cheaper route did not survive the cost accounting.

 See it worked through